 Rest assured, not a lot’s changing.

-There’s no change to your terms and conditions, credit limit, how you use your card or pay your credit card bill.
+There’s no change to your terms and conditions, credit limit, or how you use your card.
 You’ll also continue to enjoy the same features and benefits.
+You can still pay your credit card bill through internet banking, mobile app, direct debit or automatic payments.
 And your existing rates and fees aren't changing either.

 However, with the move to Visa, your card details will change.
 You’ll get a new card number, expiry date and security number (three digits on the back).
 This means you'll need to update any regular payments from your card.
 Below we've provided instructions on what you'll need to do.